bill-mark/merge-tablecell/README.md

 1. NPM install merge-tablecell --save

-2. import merge_tablecell from'merge-tablecell'
+2. import mergetables from'merge-tablecell'

-3. merge_tablecell.merge_tablecel (ID, beginColumn, beginRow)
+3. mergetables(ID, beginColumn, beginRow)
 If you use the MVVM framework, call the plug-in after updating DOM, such as calling in updated in VUE.
 The parameters are as follows: table ID, merging columns, and meeting rows (usually 1, since 0 is the header).